-The protection of sites from development;
+- The protection of sites from development;

-- The creation of new open space or facilities either within new development or on other land; - The upgrading of existing sites; and - Improving and reinforcing accessibility in the use of open space.
+- The creation of new open space or facilities either within new development or on other land;

+- The upgrading of existing sites; and

+• Improving and reinforcing accessibility in the use of open space.

-Where it is warranted, the Council will require the developer to satisfy the open space, sport and recreation needs of the existing and increased population generated by their development by providing appropriate facilities and maintaining them for 10 years.
+Where it is warranted, the Council will require the developer to satisfy the open space, sport and recreation needs of the existing and increased population generated by their development by providing appropriate facilities and maintaining them for 15 years.
 Alternatively, commuted sums secured through planning obligations would be acceptable where appropriate.

-Adequate provision for open space, sport and recreation must be provided as part of any new residential development containing five or more units.
-Commercial development also generates demand for facilities and where commercial development generates 50 potential users per day, a contribution will be required.
+Adequate provision for publicly accessible open space, sport and recreation must be provided as part of any new residential development containing five or more units (five or more dwelling houses, flats or bungalows).
+Larger scale commercial development also generates demand for facilities and where commercial development generates 50 potential users per day, a contribution will be required.

-For major residential sites of 50 units or more the Council will explore the requirement of on-site public open space provision (an on-site amenity grassed public open space area suitable for informal recreation purposes and well-observed informal children's play) within the residential layout.
-For other schemes, the Council will require a commuted sum for off-site public open space or hard landscaped public realm communal areas improvements.
+For major residential sites of 80 units (80 dwelling houses, flats or bungalows) or more the Council will explore the requirement for new on-site public open space provision (a well-maintained, publicly accessible on-site amenity grassed public open space area suitable for informal recreation purposes and well-observed informal children's play) within the residential layout.
+For other schemes, the Council will require a commuted sum payment for off-site public open space or hard landscaped public realm communal areas improvements.